Doctor of Philosophy in Urban and Public AffairsMajor: UPA

 - GRE score of at least 153 Verbal, 144 Quantitative, and 4.0 Analytical (or equivalents).

-- TOEFL: Those applicants whose native language is not English and who do not hold a degree from a university where the language of instruction is English must also submit scores from the Test of English as a Foreign Language, with a minimum score of 78 on the internet-based test, or the International English Language Testing System (IELTS), with a minimum score of 6.5.
+- TOEFL: Applicants whose native language is not English and who do not hold a degree from a university where the language of instruction is English must also submit scores from the Test of English as a Foreign Language, with a (normal) minimum score of 100 on the internet-based test, or the International English Language Testing System (IELTS), with a (normal) minimum score of 7.5.

 Applications must include: